 The sweet scent of linden flowers is divine and gently soothes the nervous system.
-Linden has been used to help people experiencing anxiety, depression, insomnia, and digestive issues related to stress.
+Linden is a traditional herb for stress and anxiety, plus it supports those who experience depression, insomnia, and digestive issues related to stress.
 As an antispasmodic, it helps relieve body tension and relax muscles.6 Linden also has an affinity for the heart and helps with emotional uplift.
 Use fresh flowers (if you can get around all the bees who love their nectar!) or dry them for teas and tinctures.

 Chamomile (Matricaria chamomilla)